nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Saves ezDo data in `.xml` format and read it back.

 #### Design Choices
 ezDo allows users to specify a new location to save their data.
-Instead of populating a user's machine with many duplicates of the saved data by simply copying the old file and creating a new copy, we move the current savefile to the new location specified.
-This new location is saved in `Config` so that ezDo knows where to retrieve the right savefile in the next session.
+Instead of populating a user's machine with many duplicates of the saved data by simply copying the old file and creating a new copy, we move the current data file to the new location specified.
+This new location is saved in `Config` so that ezDo knows where to retrieve the right data file in the next session.
 The Observer pattern is employed.
 After execution of a `SaveCommand`, an event will be posted.
-The `StorageManager` class which listens for such events will handle the event by moving ezDo and updating `Config`.
+The `StorageManager` class which listens for such events will handle the event by moving the ezDo data file and updating `Config`.
 <br><br>